'Answering the Call, Part 2: Struggling to Staff the Nation's New Crisis Line' Transcript

 DG: This is a lesson that 911 has to offer 988.

 It’s imperative to treat well-trained, dedicated professionals like Rita with the care they need, so if trauma of the job hits, they’ll be taken care of.

 But before that can even happen, hundreds of 988 jobs have to be filled.
 And the clock is ticking.

 The University of Chicago’s Rebecca Neusteter worries the efforts to create a robust 988 workforce are being built on the same swampy foundation as 911.

 RN: Similar to 911, 988 legislation was passed without a mechanism to fund it.

 DG: Congress allocated zero dollars when it created 988.

-The Biden administration has chipped in about $400 million to scale up the program.
+The Biden administration has chipped in at least $282 million to scale up the program.

 But cities, counties and states are responsible for sustaining these centers, just like 911.